pitermarx/IoC/README.md

 ﻿### [_IoC_](http://pitermarx.github.io/IoC)

-_A simple Inversion of Control Container_
+_A simple Inversion of Control Container_.
 The instance resolution is made by Type and by name.

 #### Project Setup